ankitdeveloper7/Job-Application-Tracker/README.md

 2.Navigate to the Project Directory

     cd Job-Application-Tracker
-4.Configure environment variables in .env(e.g., database URL, API keys).
+3.Configure environment variables in .env(e.g., database URL, API keys).
-5.Install backend dependencies
+4.Install backend dependencies

     cd server
     npm install
- 6.Install frontend dependencies
+ 5.Install frontend dependencies

     cd ../client
     npm install
- 7.Start the backend server
+ 6.Start the backend server

     cd ../server
     nodemon start
- 8.Start the frontend server
+ 7.Start the frontend server

     cd ../client
     npm run dev
+ 8.Open your browser and go to http://localhost:5173 to view the application

+This format makes each step clear and easy to follow, with all the necessary commands in place.
+Great job on the setup instructions!